hbeni/fgcom-mumble/client/plugin.spec.md

 Notification of other clients take place on special events (like joining the channel or activating the plugin) and potentially when new data is recieved trough the UDP input interface:

  - Radio state updates and userstate are sent immediately ("urgent" notification).
  - Locationdata is sent at most at a rate of 1 Hz ("non-urgent").
-If said data did not change for a period of time (10 seconds) a "ping" notification will be sent to others, notifying that the own plugin is still connected and alive.
+If said data did not change for a period of time (10 seconds), a "ping" notification will be sent to others, notifying that the own plugin is still connected and alive.

 Internal state